-Fan was born in Beijing and obtained her degree in history from Peking University in 1963, specializing in archeology.
+Fan was born in Beijing and obtained her degree in history from Peking University in 1963, specialising in archeology.
 She was immediately assigned to work in the Dunhuang Research Academy located in a remote and desolate area in North Western China without running water or electricity.
-Her initial posting to this uninviting location was 3 years.
-She has devoted herself to this project for almost 50.
+Her initial posting to this uninviting location was three years.
+She has devoted herself to this project for almost fifty.

 The caves served as a place of meditation for hermit monks.
 Construction continued, thanks to generous sponsorship, until the fourteenth century.
 Among the many caves that were built, 735 of them have been preserved.
 Most of these caves were elaborately painted, so that the frescoes served as an aid to meditation, as visual representations of the quest for enlightenment and as teaching tools about Buddhist beliefs.
 Their size is breathtaking and there are 45,000 square metres of preserved frescoes found in 492 of the existing caves.
 The caves also contain more than 2,000 sculptures made of earth, clay, wheat grass and wood.
 The colours of the frescoes and sculptures came mainly from minerals.
 By the mid-20th century these grottoes, with their paper-thin skin of painted brilliance, had largely survived the ravages of war and pillage, nature and neglect.

 When Fan arrived in Dunhuang, however, she immediately recognised the dangers that these caves faced from natural erosion and climatic conditions.
 Although the dry desert climate had helped to preserve the treasures, bad weather, particularly sandstorms, created a serious risk.
 Further, it was inevitable that the colours of the frescoes would fade over the years and the sculptures would crumble.